-This academic year, Hockaday will participate in the National Association of Independent Schools’ Assessment of Inclusivity and Multiculturalism (AIM) survey.
+Being Responsive to Community Feedback: School-Wide Assessment and MetricsThe Hockaday 360 research project we undertook last year provided us with detailed comments and feedback about student and Alumnae experiences at Hockaday and their perceptions of our school culture.
+In addition, community members submitted many personal stories.
+We developed a summary of this feedback which we shared with faculty and staff last fall to help inform their practices.
+This academic year, Hockaday will continue its work in the National Association of Independent Schools’ Assessment of Inclusivity and Multiculturalism (AIM) survey.
 The data from this survey will provide us with deeper insight and understanding of our climate of inclusion, and in concert with the Hockaday 360 data, will help to inform and enhance our strategic equity goals.
 This is an important component of being an organization that is self-reflective and committed to continuous improvement.Program Inventory

-Assistant Head of School for Academic Affairs Laura Leathers and Director of Inclusion and Community Tresa Wilson have begun to investigate best practices for curricular review, and we expect to launch a formal process later this year that will continue into the 2021-22 Academic Year.
+We have developed a framework for a school-wide inventory of our existing efforts that support diversity, equity, and inclusion and have begun to assemble a preliminary list.
+Faculty and staff will be asked to contribute to this inventory on an annual basis to make sure we are tracking these efforts over time.Curricular ReviewAssistant Head of School for Academic Affairs Dr. Laura Leathers and Director of Inclusion and Community Tresa Wilson have investigated best practices for curricular review, and we expect our formal process will continue over the course of the 2021-22 Academic Year.
 In the meantime, preliminary changes have been made to specific course content where we received significant community feedback.
 Alumnae Engagement

 Character and Courtesy Education Series